Abdullah-As-Sadeed/Amena-Database-Reflector/README.md

 # Amena-Database-Reflector
-Simply fetches the tables of a MySQL or MariaDB database as HTML tables
+Simply fetches all the tables of a MySQL or MariaDB database as HTML tables

 Supports direct download as a HTML file if a "download" GET parameter is given.